logicspark/vitepress-theme-api/README.md

 There are basically two tags

-- Tag `<template #left>` - For the left side of the main content, you can write api descriptions like query parameters or return properties.
+- `<template #left>` - For the left side of the main content, you can write api descriptions like query parameters or return properties.
-- Tag `<template #right>` - For the right side of the main content, you can add sample codes like api request and response.
+- `<template #right>` - For the right side of the main content, you can add sample codes like api request and response.

 ```javascript
 <script setup>